-Commercial vehicles must meet specific vehicle inspection standards, so it’s important that your fleet vehicles undergo full vehicle inspections and maintenance on a regular basis.
+Commercial vehicles must meet specific vehicle inspection standards, so your fleet vehicles must undergo full vehicle inspections and maintenance regularly.
 Not only will this help to keep your drivers and other road users safe but can also prevent costly breakdowns.
 By having proper procedures in place, businesses can reduce unplanned downtime and save time on fleet management.

 In this guide, we’ve highlighted different types of vehicle inspections and provided a useful checklist detailing what to look out for during your daily walkaround check.